thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-actions.md

 navigate-to-other-dashboard:
     0:
         image: /images/user-guide/ui/widgets/actions/guide/types/navigate-to-other-dashboard-1-pe.png
         title: 'As an example for this manual, select "Widget header button" action source.
 Input a name for the action and select an icon that will represent a button.
 With this icon, action will be performed.
 Select a "Navigate to other dashboard" action type from the "Action" drop-down menu.
-After choosing an action type, the drop-down menu "Target dashboard" appears.
+After choosing an action type, the "Target dashboard state" drop-down menu appears.
 Select a dashboard you&#39;d like to be transitioned to.
 Note that you can also navigate to an existing state of the selected dashboard.
 When the desired dashboard has been selected, click the "Add" button;'
     1:
         image: /images/user-guide/ui/widgets/actions/guide/types/navigate-to-other-dashboard-2-pe.png
         title: 'Now in the "Actions" window, you can see the configured action.
 Click "Save";'